andyaiken/skirmish/src/docs/game.md

 ---

-If this is your first time playing Skirmish, you should start a new campaign.
+If this is your first time playing Skirmish, you should `Start A New Campaign`.

-Otherwise, you can continue your campaign from where you left off.
+Otherwise, you can `Continue Your Campaign` from where you left off.

 ---